300 Country Club Rd.

 Monday - Friday; 8 am - 5 pm

 Fax: 972-516-6143 (please send all faxes Attention: Municipal Court)

 Note: Municipal Court cases may not be handled over the phone or by email.

-For the Justice of the Peace Court Precinct 2 please visit their web site at www.collincountytx.gov/justices_peace/jp2 for information on their new location.
+Please visit the website for the Justice of the Peace Court Precinct 2 at www.collincountytx.gov/justices_peace/jp2 for information on their new location.
 The Wylie Municipal Court does not handle anything related to cases or filings with the JP Precinct 2 court.

-- 24-hour drop box located at the entrance into the City Hall building labeled Utility Billing.
+- A 24-hour drop box labeled Utility Billing is located at the entrance into the City Hall building.
 Please place all payments and/or paperwork in an envelope labeled for Municipal Court.

 Municipal Courts are the judicial branch of city government.
 In addition, the Municipal Court is part of the state judicial system.
 Municipal Courts hear Class C Misdemeanor cases, including traffic violations, city ordinance violations and other non-traffic violations, which are punishable by fine only.
 The goal of the Wylie Municipal Court is to help you fully understand court proceedings and inform you of your rights and duties as a defendant so that you may be assured a fair and impartial trial.